isaaclimdc/cachemulator/README.md

   MESI, and MESI over MSI.
 - Using `Pin` and a Pintool, we are able to generate a full memory trace of any given binary, with each memory access annotated with its processor ID.
-- What we are working on:
 - Report **false sharing** and **highly-contended** cache lines.
-    - Because full memory traces of programs are extremely large, we are writing a more complicated pintool to extrace the memory trace for only the most important parts of the program.
+- Because full memory traces of programs are extremely large, our more complicated pintool extracts the memory trace for only the most important parts of the program.